-I was in my third trimester of pregnancy when I built this peg rail – so I’m confident you can too.
-I love it so much that I made a miniature version (without the shelf) for my girls’ to hang their hobby horses and dress up clothes.
+I was in my third trimester of pregnancy when I built this diy peg rail shelf – so I’m confident you can too.
+I love it so much that I made a miniature version, just a shaker peg rail (without the shelf), for my girls’ to hang their hobby horses and dress up clothes.
+See of a picture of it here.

 Here’s what you’ll need: